People are involved in car accidents hundreds of thousands of times every year in the United States.

 Distracted Driving

-If you have to do something while driving, pull over to the side of the road in a safe place.
+If the need arises to attend to something while driving, it's imperative to pull over to a safe location on the side of the road.

 Drunk Driving

-Driving under the influence of alcohol is a serious crime.
+Driving under the influence (DUI) of alcohol is a severe offense with far-reaching consequences for road safety and legal implications.

 Driver Fatigue

-Drowsy driving is just as dangerous as driving drunk.
+Drowsy driving is just as risky as driving drunk.

 According to the CDC, a driver who has been awake for 18 hours straight has the same visual, motor, and cognitive impairments as a driver with a 0.05 blood alcohol level.